 Method 5: Fedora Media Writer (on Linux)

-- Launch the tool and choose your desired Fedora version, or use a custom ISO (steps are similar to the Windows process).
+- Launch the tool and choose your preferred Fedora version or custom ISO.

-- Select your USB drive and click Write to begin creating your Live USB.
+- Select your USB drive and click Write.

-- When the process completes, reboot your system and boot from the USB stick.
+- When finished, reboot your system and boot from the USB stick.

 Booting from Your Fedora USB